jennashea/ohshoot/sdf/sdd.md

 Users can access the web app with any standard web browser.

-  __6.1.2.1__ React Native version 0.63.3
+  __6.1.2.1__ React.js version 6.14.7
-The front end of the web app will be written in React Native.
+The front end of the web app will be written in React.js with hooks.

   __6.1.2.2__ PostgreSQL version 13.0
 The databases for the app use the PostgreSQL server.

   __6.1.2.3__ GraphQL
 GraphQL allows easy communication with PostgreSQL databases with a customizable API.

+  __6.1.2.3__ Express
+Express starts a server for the GraphQL API.

   __6.1.2.4__ Apollo Client version 2.6.10
 Apollo Client is a JavaScript data management library that manages the state of communication with the GraphQL back-end.